tylim88/Create-Prisma-App/README.md

 **cause:** Node fail or haven't establish the connection with Prisma server
 **remedy:** the solution is easy, either you wait and refresh or increase delay of `wait-prisma` npm scripts in package.json

-### "bcrypt_lib.node was compiled against a different Node.js"

-**cause:** You probably updated your Nodejs and the bcrypt binary is not compatible with it, [click here to read more](https://stackoverflow.com/questions/46384591/node-was-compiled-against-a-different-node-js-version-using-node-module-versio)
-**remedy:** delete node_module and package-lock.json then npm i
-**remark:** Starting from v1.2.0 the template no longer include package-lock.json and this shouldn't happen anymore, starting from v1.4.0 bcrypt is switch to bcryptjs to make life easier.

 ### "SyntaxError: Unexpected token {" when running jest related npm script with mouse click

 **cause:** unknown